GayathriKarthikeya9871/DripSense/README.md

-# 💧 Smart Water Leakage Detection System
+# 💧 DripSense -- Detecting the invisible and alerting the inevitable.
 An interactive IoT-inspired water leakage monitoring and management dashboard built using **Streamlit**.
 This system simulates real-time water flow monitoring, automated leak detection, maintenance workflows, and system health analytics for residential apartments.